soyaaroncervantes/angular-pro-curso/README.md

 Si tienen alguna duda acerca de este curso, favor de checar el curso original.

-### Traducción
+### Translation

-this repo is based on the entirety of the Angular Pro course from [DevTalles](https://cursos.devtalles.com/courses/take/angular-pro).
+This repo is based on the entirety of the Angular Pro course from [DevTalles](https://cursos.devtalles.com/courses/take/angular-pro).
 If you have any questions about this course, please check the original course.